 (2) The CEO is to issue to each authorised officer a certificate, badge or identity card identifying the officer as a person authorised to issue infringement notices.

-[Regulation 61 inserted in Gazette 10 Sep 2010 p.
+[Regulation 61 inserted: Gazette 10 Sep 2010 p.
 4394.]

 62. Forms

 The forms set out in Schedule 5 are prescribed in relation to the matters specified in those forms.